-Greenstone / Pounamu / Jade are almost always the same thing from different angles.
+Greenstone / Pounamu / Jade are often the same thing from different angles.

-Pounamu is the Maori word for NZ Jade (Nephrite) but Tangiwai (Bowenite – a translucent Serpentine) and some other Serpentines are also included under Pounamu.
-Serpentine is another translucent green stone we have in New Zealand and is very similar to Jade though more fragile.
-I would use Pounamu to describe New Zealand Jade/ higher quality Serpentine.
+Pounamu is the Maori word for Jade but Tangiwai (Bowenite – a translucent Serpentine) is also included under Pounamu.
+Tangiwai is another translucent green stone we have in New Zealand and is very similar to Jade though more fragile.
+I would use Pounamu to describe New Zealand Jade or Tangiwai.

-I’ve read Greenstone is the term Captain Cook used to describe Maori Pounamu carvings.
+“Greenstone” is the term Captain Cook used to describe Maori Jade carvings.
 It’s a term that is only used in New Zealand/Australia and is confusing in nature as we have a lot of “green” stones.

 Jade is the common word for nephrite.
 It is used worldwide and is specific.
 Internationally the term Jade is used for two different stones – Nephrite and Jadeite.
 In New Zealand all our Jade is Nephrite but overseas the term Jade could be used for either depending on where you are.

 Jadeite is a semi precious stone.
 It is harder than Nephrite so takes longer to carve and finish.
 It comes in a range of colours a little different than Nephrite.
 Along with white and green, jadeite comes in reds, lavenders and yellows.